The 2016 Leaf Collection Season is now complete.

 We appreciate your cooperation with our efforts to promote a safe and efficient leaf collection operation in your neighborhood!

 Please remove the leaf piles from the street.
 Failure to do so may diminish water quality protection.

-The Division of Highway Services started the FIRST round of the 2015 season of leaf collection services on November 9, 2015.
+The Division of Highway Services will begin the FIRST round leaf collection services on November 7, 2016.

 The second and final fall collection will begin around the beginning of December.
 The timing will depend on weather conditions.
 Please check back frequently as the Leaf Collection Schedule and start dates become finalized.

 The Leaf Collection District is generally south of Bel Pre Road, east of I-270/I-495 and west of New Hampshire Avenue, to the District line.
 See Map Above.